rkzhou/GNN_OwnVer/README.md

 Besides, for the prune test, you need to set the magnitude of pruning.

-After setting corresponding parameters, you can run the "robustness.py" file directly.
+After setting corresponding parameters, you can directly run the "robustness.py" file under the "main" folder.

 ```
 python robustness.py